rjiang03/H-SCL/README.md

 The performance will be saved as npy file.

-For reproduce the loss shown in Figure 7, please use comman
+For reproduce the loss shown in Figure 7, please use command

 python loss_cal.py